This year’s Borealis commission was composed by the acclaimed Sámi composer, musician, and joiker Sara Marielle Gaup.

-Vi som er máilmmiid gaskkas // Mii geat orrut mellom verdener was commissioned and recorded especially to be played in this unique listening room on Fløyen.
-With the Truth and Reconciliation Commission’s report from 2023 as its background, the work examines, among other things, the role of music and art in reconciliation efforts and is part of Borealis’ ongoing commitment to exploring Sámi sonic experimentalism today, and how new forms of sound and music can explore the resurgence of culture and language in the aftermath of colonial policies of erasure.
+Commissioned by Borealis with the Truth and Reconciliation Commission’s 2023 report as a backdrop, the project reflects Borealis’ ongoing commitment to exploring Sámi sonic experimentalism and demonstrates how new forms of sound and music can engage with the resurgence of culture and language following colonial policies of erasure.

 Visual art (dajdda) and duodji: